-In addition, developers want to serve their content with a secure connection as well.
-The script in this post installs the Let’s Encrypt SSL certificate.
+Furthermore, developers want to provide their content through a secure connection.
+The server package includes a script that installs the Let’s Encrypt SSL certificate.

 Enable SSL in Linux(Ubuntu, RockyLinux, Alma)